qwerty12/inkPalm-5-EPD105-root/README.md

 4. Install the ZIP with Magisk and reboot
 5. You should see new a microG Settings icon.
 Go crazy.

-I went for the `MinimalIAP` version as a "just-in-case" measure; in actuality, the `Minimal` version would be just fine for me: I've actually disabled the Play Store and use Aurora Store.
+I went for the `MinimalIAP` version.

+If you don't want the Play Store to be enabled all the time for battery reasons, [FreezeYou!](https://android.izzysoft.de/repo/apk/cf.playhi.freezeyou) makes disabling it a doddle.

 # How do I unroot?!

 I literally have no idea.
 Remember, the original firmware for this device isn't available.

+If you never wrote a single file to /system, then flashing the stock boot image *may* undo most of it, thanks to Magisk's systemless nature.
+I haven't tried that though and cannot say if flashing the original boot image is safe to do.

 # What about OTAs?